jeffbmartinez/howto/unixcli.md

 `-n` prints line numbers with each line: `cat -n numbers.txt`

 ### head
-Similar to `cat`, but only prints up to the first n available lines of a file to the console.
+Similar to `cat`, but only prints up to the first n available lines of a file to stdout.
 By default prints up to the first 10 lines.
 This is useful to just see the headers of a csv files, or just to see what the contents of a data file look like.

 _Useful flags_